 Import and export

-Imports and exports into Cloud SQL using the import functionality (with a Cloud Storage bucket) can take a long time to complete, depending on the size of the database.
+Imports into Cloud SQL and exports out of Cloud SQL can take a long time to complete, depending on the size of the data being processed.
 This can have the following impacts:

-- You cannot stop a long-running Cloud SQL instance operation.
+- You can't stop a long-running Cloud SQL instance operation.

-- You can perform only one import or export operation at a time for each instance.
+- You can perform only one import or export operation at a time for each instance, and a long-running import or export blocks other operations, such as daily automated backups.

 You can decrease the amount of time it takes to complete each operation by using the Cloud SQL import or export functionality with smaller batches of data.